twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 2. **Revenue advances** – trade a slice of future income for cash now.
 3. **Revenue-backed credit lines** – ongoing borrowing capacity that repays from revenues.

+No offchain underwriting is required:
+- no bank linking
+- no credit scores
+- no real-world asset proofs

+Everything is based on onchain revenue performance and rules enforced on Solana.

 You can use these to fund:

 - liquidity